Jeet-Majumdar/live/_posts/2021-06-21-shell_utils_basic.md

 - `$0`: content of current row
 - `$1`: the first column of the content
 - `OFS` is Output Field Separator
+- `-v `to define a variable.
+(Very useful in case you want to search a pattern)
+- `-F` to specify delimiter

 It works in 3 steps: